chargebee/chargebee-android/README.md

 If you are using Product Catalog 2.0 in your Chargebee site, then you can use the following functions to retrieve the product to be presented for users to purchase.

 ### Get all Items
+You can retrieve the list of items by using the following function.

 ```kotlin
 Chargebee.retrieveAllItems(queryParam) {